KhronosGroup/SPIRV-Tools/README.md

 ## Build

+Instead of building manually, you can also download the binaries for your platform directly from the [master-tot release][master-tot-release] on GitHub.
+Those binaries are automatically uploaded by the buildbots after successful testing and they always reflect the current top of the tree of the master branch.

 The project uses [CMake][cmake] to generate platform-specific build configurations.
 Assume that `<spirv-dir>` is the root directory of the checked out code: